Abortion in Argentina: Abortion protocols

 In November 2007, the legislature of La Pampa Province passed an abortion protocol law which included provisions for conscientious objectors and dictated that public hospitals would have to comply with an abortion request in any case.
 This would have made La Pampa the first district in Argentina to have an abortion protocol with the status of provincial law.

 The law, however, was vetoed by governor Oscar Mario Jorge as one of his first acts of government, less than three weeks later, with the argument that its new interpretation of previous legislation could be deemed unconstitutional.
-The protocol was attacked with the same argument by the bishop of Santa Rosa, Rinaldo Fidel Bredice, on the day it was first passed.
+The protocol was attacked with the same argument by the bishop of Santa Rosa on the day it was first passed.

 On 12 December 2019, the Argentina Ministry of Health issued a protocol expanding hospital abortion access to pregnancies which resulted from rape.
 In addition, the protocol provided that girls as young as 13 years of age can have abortions in such cases without the consent of either of their parents.
 The protocol also weakened a doctor's ability to refuse to perform such abortions due to personal objection as well.

+Gabriella Luchetti, an Argentinian gynecologist argues that abortion care, still must be addressed in Argentina.
+Although "legal" there are still various women that still struggle with abortion restrictions.
+Moreover, many of these women still struggle with abortion access.
+As a general society, there needs to be more care, education, and effort put into women's healthcare in Argentina.

 Social debate

 Argentina has a robust network of women's organizations whose demands include public access to abortion and contraception, such as the Women's Informative Network of Argentina (RIMA) and Catholic Women for the Right to Choose (Católicas por el Derecho a Decidir).
-The National Women's Meeting, held annually in different cities, gathers these and other feminist and pro-abortion groups.
+The National Women's Meeting, held annually in different cities, gathering other feminist and pro-abortion groups.
 The 34th Women's Meeting, held in October 2019 in La Plata, included a 200,000-people demonstration for, among other women's rights, legalization of abortion.

-The opposition to abortion is centered on two fronts: the religious one, led by the Catholic Church, and voiced by the ecclesiastical hierarchy and a number of civil organizations, which consider abortion a murder; and the legal one, represented by those who claim that abortion is forbidden by the Constitution (which must override the Penal Code).
+The opposition to abortion is centered on two fronts: the religious one, led by the Catholic Church, and voiced by the ecclesiastical hierarchy and a number of civil organizations, which consider abortion to be murder; and the legal one, represented by those who claim that abortion is forbidden by the Constitution (which overrides the Penal Code).

+It is a common belief in Argentina that, the higher the economic status of the pregnant woman, the easier it is for her to get a safe abortion, while poorer women often cannot afford a clandestine procedure under sanitary conditions or post-abortion care.
+The same is true in many other countries in Latin America.
+Women living in poverty in this area have less access to reproductive healthcare and contraceptives.